Moovly/wordpress-plugin/readme.txt

 The Moovly Wordpress Plugin will allow you to generate videos from your existing/new posts, which can be used in the same post that is used to generate said video.
 We'll use your title, content (up to the <!---readmore---> line) and your featured image to fill a template(s) of your choice.
 If you want to spruce up your post with that video, use the [moovly-post-video] shortcode.

-If you want to engage your visitors, you'll definitly love our [moovly-template] shortcode.
-We'll generate a form based on your template settings and when your visitor enters his/her/x information, they'll be presented a video with their content.
+If you want to engage your visitors, you'll definitely love our [moovly-template] shortcode.
+We'll generate a form based on your template settings and when your visitor enters his/her information, they'll be presented a video with their content.

 https://vimeo.com/278291940/9bf70bf578

 ## Warning: This plugin is still in beta

-We have been busy working on this plugin for a couple of months and it has been verified with our environments.
-However, we cannot garantuee 100% that it will work on your website.
-If you want to install this **Make sure to backup your website and if possible, run it on an staging environment first**.
+We have been busy working on this plugin for a couple of months and it has been verified in our environments.
+However, we cannot guarantee 100% that it will work on your website.
+If you want to install this **make sure to backup your website and if possible, run it on a test environment first**.

-We recommend running it on PHP 7.1.
+We recommend running it on PHP 7.3.

 == Installation ==